skdelphix/maskdocs/docs/Managing_Multiple_Engines_for_Masking/Masking_API_Call_Concepts.md

 ## Global Objects

-GLOBAL\_OBJECT is a syncable object type that is a collection of all syncable algorithms, DOMAIN(s), and KEY (global key).
+GLOBAL\_OBJECT is a syncable object type that is a collection of all syncable algorithms, DOMAIN(s), PROFILE\_SET(s), PROFILE\_EXPRESSION(s) and KEY (global key).
 This represents objects in the Masking Engine that are available across all environments, and are not a part of any specific environment.
-When a user requests to export GLOBAL\_OBJECT, every syncable algorithm and domain on the engine will be exported as the bundle.
-If a DOMAIN has a dependency on a non-syncable algorithm, such as Mapping, it will not be exported.
+When a user requests to export GLOBAL\_OBJECT, every syncable algorithm, profile set, profile expression and domain on the engine will be exported as the bundle.
+If a DOMAIN, PROFILE\_SET, or PROFILE\_EXPRESSION has a dependency on a non-syncable algorithm, such as Mapping, it will not be exported.